wsbctechnicalblog/wsbctechnicalblog.github.io/content/communication-guidance-sideways.md

 > ![up-side-rear](../images/communication-guidance-sideways-3.png)

-To improve reward communication, I recommend that you:
+To improve rearward communication, I recommend that you:

 - **Establish transparency** empowering everyone to be informed, pro-active and supportive.
 - **Establish open and safe communication** encouraging everyone to share their ideas, concerns, thoughts, and even feel safe to **vent** as needed.